Jonasslv/Nepshtojs/README.md

 # Nepshtojs
-Webpage that get info from a Unix system and draw with canvas.
+Webpage that get info from an Unix system and draw with canvas.

 ## Files: